gotev/db-framework/README.md

     }
 }
 ```
+[Here](https://github.com/square/sqldelight/issues/89#issuecomment-282075609) you can see a complete example of how you can migrate an existing table schema to a new one by adding or removing columns.

 ## <a name="query"></a>Query
 To query a table, define the SQL SELECT statement in the table's `.sq` file.
 In case of a JOIN, put the SELECT statement in one of the tables involed in the join operation.